 We are a clinical-stage biopharmaceutical company focused on developing and commercializing novel vaccines.
 Our initial program, HIL-214, is a virus-like particle (VLP) based vaccine candidate for the prevention of moderate-to-severe acute gastroenteritis (AGE) caused by norovirus infection.
 It is estimated that norovirus causes nearly 700 million cases of illness and more than 200,000 deaths worldwide per year, as well as significant additional economic and social burden.
-To date, HIL-214 has been studied in nine clinical trials conducted by Takeda and LigoCyte, which collectively generated safety data from more than 4,500 subjects and immunogenicity data from more than 2,200 subjects, including safety and immunogenicity data from more than 800 pediatric subjects.
+To date, HIL-214 has been studied in nine clinical trials conducted by

+Takeda and LigoCyte, which collectively generated safety data from more than 4,500 subjects and immunogenicity data from more than 2,200 subjects, including safety and immunogenicity data from more than 800 pediatric subjects.
 A randomized, placebo-controlled Phase 2b field efficacy trial enrolled 4,712 adult subjects, and HIL-214 was well tolerated and demonstrated clinical proof of concept in preventing moderate-to-severe cases of AGE from norovirus infection.
 In September 2021, an open investigational new drug (IND) application was transferred to us from Takeda, under which we initiated a Phase 2b clinical trial, NEST-IN1 (Norovirus Efficacy and Safety Trial in Infants, or NOR-212), in May 2022 to evaluate the safety, immunogenicity, and efficacy of HIL-214 in infants.
 In May 2022, we completed enrollment of the prespecified 200 subject run-in for NEST-IN1.
 We resumed enrollment in NEST-IN1 in August 2022, following the prespecified safety assessment by the clinical trial's data monitoring committee.
 In December 2022, we reported positive interim immunogenicity results for the first 200 subjects of NEST-IN1.
 We expect to report top-line safety and clinical efficacy data in mid-2024.
+Based on the results from NEST-IN1, if positive, we plan to proceed to a pivotal Phase 3 efficacy trial in infants.
+We expect that the Phase 3 trial will enroll approximately 7,000 to 12,000 subjects that will be randomized 1:1 into the vaccine or control arm.
 We believe HIL-214 has the potential to be the first ever vaccine approved for norovirus-related illness and will help grow HilleVax into a leading global vaccines company.